TusharMohapatra07/Social-media-DB/README.md

 ## Followers table

-In this table, we're going to associate an user who is being followed with the followers.
+We're going to associate an user who is being followed with the followers.
 We need to account for the case where an user follows another user but isn't followed by the same user.
 The schema for `followers` would be:

 ```sql
 TABLE followers (